-Some countries may tax the capital gains arising from the sale of the shares - and not necessarily looking at the assets.
-In this case, there is a risk of double taxation, since there would be two different taxpayers who will be subject to taxation in respect of the same economic income, referred to as "economic double taxation".
-This risk is not unique to DSM, it is also shared by land-based mining, and business taxation more broadly32.
+Some countries may tax the capital gains arising from the sale of the shares-and not necessarily look at the assets.
+In this case, there is a risk of double taxation, since there would be two different taxpayers subject to taxation in respect of the same economic income, referred to as "economic double taxation."
+This risk is not unique to DSM; it is also shared by land-based mining and business taxation more broadly.

-In practice, double taxation of capital gains for offshore indirect transfers is not commonly observed.
+In practice, the double taxation of capital gains for offshore indirect transfers is not commonly observed.
 One possible reason is that taxpayers will likely structure their transactions in jurisdictions that will not tax capital gains, or at least offer a foreign tax credit.
-When such a double taxation situation occurs, bilateral tax treaties usually provide for measures like credit or deductions.
+When such a double taxation situation occurs, bilateral tax treaties usually provide for measures such as credit or deductions.

 Tax treaties are not the only vehicle for relieving double taxation.
 Most countries provide some level of relief from double taxation unilaterally.
-Many cases of residence-source juridical double taxation can therefore be eliminated through domestic provisions (ordinarily in the form of either the exemption or a credit method), which operate without the need for tax treaties.33 The ISA could provide for double tax relief in the Mining Code, leaving any remaining disputes between states or contractors and the ISA to be settled through the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea.34 The ISA could also invite its members to commit to offering unilateral tax relief on capital gains tax to residents in their jurisdictions who are subject to the Indirect Transfer of Rights Tax in the Area.
+Many cases of residence-source juridical double taxation can therefore be eliminated through domestic provisions (ordinarily in the form of either the exemption or a credit method), which operate without the need for tax treaties (PCT, 2021).
+The ISA could provide for double tax relief in the Mining Code, leaving any remaining disputes between states or contractors and the ISA to be settled through the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea (UNCLOS, Article 187).
+The ISA could also invite its members to commit to offering unilateral tax relief on capital gains tax to residents in their jurisdictions who are subject to the "indirect transfer of rights" tax in the Area.

-The introduction of an Indirect Transfer of Rights Tax will create the risk of double taxation with the parent jurisdictions where the contractors and controlling entities and shareholders are incorporated.
-This risk is not unique to DSM, as it is common that taxation of cross-border income raises double taxation risks, whenever different states bear rights to tax the same income.
-International tax norms attribute primary capital gains taxing rights to source jurisdictions and bilateral tax treaties provide for methods to avoid double taxation.
+The introduction of an "indirect transfer of rights" tax will create the risk of double taxation with the parent jurisdictions where the contractors and controlling entities and shareholders are incorporated.
+This risk is not unique to DSM, as it is common that taxation of cross-border income raises double taxation risks whenever different states bear rights to tax the same income.
+International tax norms attribute primary capital gains taxing rights to source jurisdictions, and bilateral tax treaties provide for methods to avoid double taxation.
 In the absence of a bilateral tax treaty, the solution is the unilateral relief granted by the jurisdictions where controlling entities and shareholders are located.